calaldees/teachingWorkshops/teacherTraining/_other.md

         * orientations towards the future (projective) (imagination)
         * and engagement with the present. (practical–evaluative) (judgement)
     * > The comparative lack of a clear vision about what education is for seems to seriously limit the possibilities for action to develop a good education

+* [The Social Dilemma](https://www.thesocialdilemma.com/) - Documentary about technology (Sundance films festival 2020)
+    * The technology that connets us also
+        * Divides us
+        * Monetises us
+        * Manipulates us